iamgadmarconi/hiten/docs/architecture/system_base_architecture.md

 - `_SystemDynamicsAdapter`: resolves algorithm engines (propagation, STM) and executes calls
 - `_SystemPersistenceAdapter`: bridges to `utils.io` loaders/savers
-- `_SystemRegistry`: central cache for created adapters, preventing duplicate instantiation
+- `_SystemAdapterRegistry`: optional central cache for adapter instances when multiple systems coexist
+- `_HamiltonianConversionAdapter`: registers and executes representation conversions (used by _HamiltonianPipeline)
 - All adapters live in private scope; they never appear in the public API

 ## Dependency Flow